-The City of Dallas has a slightly lower median household income and slightly larger population below the poverty line than the State of Texas as a whole and Dallas County (Error!
-Reference source not f ound.).
+The City of Dallas has a slightly lower median household income and slightly larger population below the poverty line than the State of Texas as a whole and Dallas County.
 Household incomes specific to the Dallas VAMC campus area are discussed in Section 3.16.
 Unemployment rates are generally similar between the City of Dallas, Dallas County, and the State of Texas